 Propagation through stem cuttings: For the propagation from stem cuttings, at first choose a mature plant and choose a suitable disease-free stem.
 Now allow putting the cutting to sit out overnight before planting.
 This will help to prevent the developing roots from rotting.

 It can be done by air layering or simple layering at any time of the year.
 Now cut the tip of the stem just below an aerial root and put in the pot.
-For more plants, cut the vine into 1-foot sections and cut the sections in half into the rooting medium surface.
-And now transplant when root will develop.
+For more plants, cut the vine into 1-foot sections and cut the branches in half into the medium rooting surface.
+And now transplant when root develops.
 Split leaf philodendron plants can also grow from a seedling.
 But this provides a slow development.
-For that warm temperature is required.
+For that, warm temperature is required.

-Fertilizer: It is not a good feeder.
-So feed them every 2 weeks.
+Fertilizer: It is not a suitable feeder.
+So feed them every two weeks.
 You have to notice is the plant is actively growing with balanced plant food or not.
-If not then use the recommend ½ fertilizer diluted with plants other nutrients.
+If not, then use the recommend ½ fertilizer diluted with plants other nutrients.
 It’s better to put on stimulants in the spring season.
-If you found leaf edges are turning brown in low humidity then apply some fertilizer.
+If you found leaf edges are turning brown in low humidity, then apply some fertilizer.
 Balanced water-soluble fertilizer is beneficial for this plant.
 Lack of nutrients can cause little or non-growth by providing small leaves.

-Flowers: Normally you will not be able to see the flower in split-leaf philodendrons.
-But if it is mature then flowers will bloom when it will be grown as mature houseplant.
+Flowers: Normally, you will not be able to see the peak in split-leaf philodendrons.
+But if it is mature, then flowers will bloom when it is grown as a mature houseplant.